joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 ### 03 - Using the Dockerfile

-Let's create our **dockerfile.prod** file.
+Let's create our **dockerfile.prd** file.
 Notice that we now have two "FROM" statements here.
 Consider one "FROM" block as a step, so after the first "FROM" block is done running, Docker will proceed with running the second "FROM" block.

 ```bash
 # This is the build-phase